-The news-clipping reproduction on the left shows a photograph of the original Stanwood Town Hall presumably built when Stanwood incorporated in 1903 but perhaps earlier.
+The news-clipping reproduction on the left shows a photograph of the original Stanwood Town Hall built in 1904 soon after Stanwood incorporated in 1903.
 It faced the same direction (north) as the front entrance on Irvine (270th) as the current City Hall.

 At the time, there was no S. R. 532.
-It had three houses behind it which were replaced by 532.
+It had three houses behind it and the large Stanwood Lumber Co to the southwest. .

 According to the 1910 Anderson Plat book of Snohomish County, there was a jail behind this building and it was labeled “Court Room and Jail”.